indus/VLEX/README.md

 ### more About

-You may ask what usecase I had in mind?
+You may ask what usecase I had in mind for VLEX?
 My use case is to build cross-device UIs (especially for webmapping-apps).
-VLEX should make one definition work on fullHD screens, tablets and smartphones.
-A task for example is to shrink buttons, but keep them at a minimum of 40px and to reduce space between them.
+VLEX should make a single SVG UI overlay work on fullHD screens, tablets and smartphones.
+A task for example is to shrink buttons and to reduce space between them, but keep them at a minimum of 40px and avoid overlaps.

-And I´m not the only one recognicing a need for such things http://lists.w3.org/Archives/Public/www-svg/2013Oct/0003.html.
-After reading this discussion I realized that probably not even the long-awaited SVG2 will have the layout possibilities I would wish.
+And I´m not the only one recognizing a need for tese things (http://lists.w3.org/Archives/Public/www-svg/2013Oct/0003.html).
+After reading this discussion I realized that probably not even the long-awaited SVG2 will have the layout possibilities I desire.